-You are searching the internet for a cool new product, and come across an advertisement telling you that you can get it for free - all you have to do is sign up as a product tester.
+You are searching the internet for a cool new product, and come across an advertisement telling you that you can get it for free -- all you have to do is sign up as a product tester.
 That sounds pretty good, right?
-But if you try to sign up, your experience is likely to be dissapointing.
+But if you try to sign up, your experience is likely to be disappointing.

 It is not unusual for web surfers, particularly those searching for expensive consumer items, to come across ads promising them the items for free if they sign up as a "product tester".
 Usually the merchandise is quite valuable, including computers, cameras, video games, and MP3 players.
-But when people try to sign up as product testers, they usually find out that the company running the ad has something very different in mind - getting them to purchase goods and services, often at high prices.
+But when people try to sign up as product testers, they usually find out that the company running the ad has something very different in mind -- that the goal is to get them to purchase goods and services, often at high prices.

 When people follow the ads to become product testers, they are usually asked to take a "survey", or perhaps they are taken directly to a list of offers that they must select from in order to qualify to test products.
-The "survey" consists of page after page of lists of "offers" for you to purchase goods or services.
-But typically, with or without a "survey" you end up at the same destination: a series of pages where you are instructed to register with a minimum number of "partner" sites, typically with the requirement that you make a purchase from those partners or register for a loan or credit card.
+The "survey" consists of page after page of lists of "offers" for for the purchase goods or services.
+In most cases, with or without taking a "survey" you end up at the same destination: a series of pages that instruct you to register with a minimum number of "partner" sites, typically with the requirement that you complete a purchase from those partners or register for a loan or credit card.
 The partner sites are usually spread over three or more pages, with the requirement that you register for a certain number of offers from each page.
 One person described the experience:

-Things often get worse when you go to a partner site to sign up for an offer.
-Some of the partners provide clear information about the expectation if you sign up with their services: Get three DVD's for free, or even three "fine silk neckties", but buy five more at "regular price" over the next two years.
-However, others bury subscription terms in their "terms of service", and it is difficult to imagine that they don't intend to cheat people who believe they are signing up for a "free" sample item.
+The situation often gets worse when you go to a partner site to sign up for an offer.
+Some of the partners provide clear information about the expectation if you sign up with their services: Get three DVD's for free, or even three neckties, but buy five more at "regular price" over the next two years -- the cost of your free merchandise is built into those you must later buy at the "regular" price.
+However, others bury subscription terms deep within their "terms of service", and it is difficult to imagine that they don't intend to cheat people who believe they are signing up for a "free" sample item.
 Here's one person's description of their experience,

 What happens if you complete the requisite number of registrations to become a "product tester" and get your "free" merchandise?
 You will most likely encounter nothing but excuses and delays.